Privacy Policy -

 Transfer of personal data outside the EU/EEA

-Where personal data is transferred to countries outside the EU/EEA, we implement safety measures to ensure that the level of security is adequate and in accordance with applicable law.
+Where personal data is transferred to countries outside the EU/EEA, we implement safety measures to ensure that the level of security is adequate and in accordance with GDPR.
 Such safety measures include, inter alia, ensuring the following:

-The European Commission has decided that the third country to which your personal data is transferred achieves an adequate level of protection, or
+- The European Commission has decided that the third country to which your personal data is transferred achieves an adequate level of protection, in other words, that the protection of your personal data is equivalent to the requirements of GDPR, or

-The European Commission’s standard contractual clauses have been signed between Billogram or its processors, as applicable, and the recipient outside the EU/EEA.
+- The European Commission’s standard contractual clauses have been signed between Billogram or its processors and the recipient outside the EU/EEA, meaning that we have entered into an agreement with the processor to ensure that your personal data is protected in accordance with GDPR.
 In these cases, we also assess whether there is legislation in the recipient country that affects the protection of your personal data.
 Where necessary, we take special measures to ensure that the protection of your data remains in place when transferring it to the relevant country outside the EU/EEA.

 How your personal data is processed

-The table below sets out the personal data we process and the purpose thereof, where the data was collected, the lawful basis for our processing, when the purpose of the processing will cease and, if possible and relevant, the basis for the assessment of the storage period (in brackets).
+The sections below sets out the personal data we process for different purposes, where the data was collected, the lawful basis for our processing, when the purpose of the processing will cease and, if possible and relevant, the basis for the assessment of the storage period.

 *Which of the specified categories of personal data that will be processed for this purpose is depending on the nature of the troubleshooting.
 Only personal data necessary for the specific troubleshooting is processed.